jacopotagliabue/jacopotagliabue.github.io/index.md

 _iSport_: some time before [Brad Pitt's movie](https://en.wikipedia.org/wiki/Moneyball_(film)), I led the first [attempt in Italy](public/isport_gazzetta.pdf) (and one of the first worldwide) of running sophisticated analytics for a professional basketball [team](http://www.olimpiamilano.com/en/).

 _pedalaMI_: I led the first data analysis and [vizualization](https://vimeo.com/74664341) effort on Milan's [bike-sharing service](public/PedalaMi.pdf), which received plenty of [press](http://milano.corriere.it/milano/notizie/cronaca/13_settembre_18/ciclobby-censimento-biciclette-mobilita-sostenibile-2223163930809.shtml) coverage.
 No bikers (and no bureaucrats) were harmed for the project.

-_SEP_: together with [Franz Berto](https://www.st-andrews.ac.uk/philosophy/people/fb96) I'm a proud author of [Cellular Automata](https://plato.stanford.edu/entries/cellular-automata/) on the Stanford Encyclopedia, "the most interesting website [on the internet](https://qz.com/480741/this-free-online-encyclopedia-has-achieved-what-wikipedia-can-only-dream-of/)" (or not).

 ## About this page